Chains of Steele

 Main Exhibit Hall

-Augustus, a Massachusetts native turned Florida land developer and Confederate government official, was the founder of the town of Cedar Key, Hillsborough County, and Levy County.
-His only child, Augusta, grew up on an island in the Cedar Keys and came of age during the Civil War.
+Augustus, a Massachusetts native turned Florida land developer, was the founder of the town of Cedar Key, Hillsborough County, and Levy County.
+He grew up in a state where slavery was outlawed but by the time of his death, he was a devoted Confederate official, advocate for slavery, and slave owner.

 Photos courtesy of the Matheson Family Collection